exonum/exonum-doc/src/get-started/create-service.md

 rev = "cf87780b3de1ba161c490e0700870a0f2c308136"
 ```

-We need to import crates and necessary types.
+We need to import crates with necessary types.
 Add to your `src/main.rs`:

 ```rust
 extern crate serde;